 The Volkswagen ID.Buzz is based loosely on the enduring VW design.
 It looks like the VW camper that you already know and love, but designed for the modern world and upgraded in several big ways.

 Though it’s not available to buy just yet, the ID.Buzz should be available to purchase by 2023.
 This futuristic vehicle features a comfortable interior, video screens and space for an adult of average height to stand in the back.
+This is definitely the electric camper to keep your eye on.

 Source: Carscoops